il0106/Institute-of-Higher-Nervous-Activity-and-Neurophysiology/README.md

 - Processing the data slicing as you want
 - Creating static (via pyvis) and dynamic (via plotly time slider) graphs describing behavioral contagion among rats in the Intellicage
 - Analyzing the number of visits of rats, their time intervals between visits in various slices making histograms
+- Building your own modified classes and functions
 ### Where should you start?
 1) Learn more about behavioral contagion
 2) Read about Intellicage and it's output files